 Pros and Cons of My Father’s World

 Parents from various forums identified several advantages of studying with the My Father’s World curriculum.
 These include:

-- it’s fairly affordable with the cost ranging from $330 for the full preschool program and $435 for the full high school program as of February 2020.
+- it’s pretty affordable, ranging from $330 for the entire preschool program and $435 for the whole high school program.

 - MFW has themes which they carry out through the week

 - creators have carefully thought about homeschooling multiple children, and the course is designed with larger families in mind

 - promoting a love of learning and curiosity using Charlotte Mason techniques